 Spray paint your wreath form.
 I purchased my wreath frame for under $3.00 at Jo Ann’s.

-I painted only one quick, light coat.
+I painted only one quick light coat.
 Since I was going to be covering the wreath with the snowflakes, I wasn’t worried about coverage.
-(Although the one coat actually covered really well!
-I love Krylon paint!)
+Although the one coat actually covered really well!
+I love Krylon paint.
 Be sure to paint both the front and the back of the wreath.
+Allow the wreath to dry.

 I purchased four packages of snowflakes from Dollar Tree in various sizes (21 total snowflakes).